 - This could be evidenced by the following (which should include redactions where required, e.g. payment information, amounts, contact details, etc.): - An official letter from Production detailing the number of shoot days worked on that Production and when or; - A contract detailing the shoot days worked or; - Proof of payment from Production detailing shoot days worked (e.g. an invoice).
 Proof of payment from an agent is also acceptable. - This should ideally not be evidenced with call sheets, which are confidential documents that contain sensitive information.
-If call sheets must be used, the names and any other identifying information for any individuals other than the IC applying should be redacted - An IMDb page can be used to detail the number of Productions worked on but does not evidence the number of shoot days - Please ensure there is evidence that work has lasted for over 1 year (Level 1) or 2 years (Level 2) prior to the application date - Level 2 applicants should get proof that they fulfilled the responsibilities of leading IC with official confirmation letters from Productions and/or proof of end credits - Evidence of relevant intimacy coordination practice training and/or official IC mentorship, as discussed in Section 2 of this document
+If call sheets must be used, the names and any other identifying information for any individuals other than the IC applying should be redacted - An IMDb page can be used to detail the number of Productions worked on but does not evidence the number of shoot days - Please ensure there is evidence that work has lasted for over 1 year (Level 1) or 2 years (Level 2) prior to the application date - Level 2 applicants should get proof that they fulfilled the responsibilities of leading IC with official confirmation letters from Productions and/or proof of end credits - Evidence of relevant intimacy coordination practice training and/or official IC mentorship, as discussed in Section 2 of this document - Certificates for the courses undertaken in LIST A (or being able to evidence a solid practice in these trainings through a professional reference from a relevant organisation where applicant is/was recently employed, e.g. applicant worked at Stonewall therefore demonstrating high-level training in LGBTQIA+ awareness) - Evidence of their basic (or enhanced, if held) DBS check (England & Wales), Access NI Criminal Record Check (Northern Ireland), Garda Vetting (Ireland), or PVG Certificate (Scotland)

-- Certificates for the courses undertaken in LIST B (or being able to evidence a solid practice in these trainings through a professional reference from a relevant organisation where applicant is/was recently employed, e.g. applicant worked at Stonewall therefore demonstrating high-level training in LGBTQIA+ awareness) - Evidence of their basic (or enhanced, if held) DBS check (England & Wales), Access NI Criminal Record Check (Northern Ireland), Garda Vetting (Ireland), or PVG Certificate (Scotland) - Applicants will be asked for an official confirmation that they have experience and knowledge of the areas detailed in LIST A. If this cannot be demonstrated through the evidence given in the rest of the application, the registry subcommittee will contact individuals for additional evidence.
-ICs are encouraged to reflect on their confidence in these areas before applying - Two professional references of support for the applicant's working practice as an IC - Each reference must be no more than 1 page long. - These should be from any of the following roles: Producers (inc. executive/line), Directors, UPMs, or 1st ADs from productions applicants have worked on as an Intimacy Coordinator - They should be two separate references from two different Productions. - Example: You submit a one-page reference document with one Director reference and a one-page document with one 1st AD reference, from two different Productions
+- Applicants will be asked for an official confirmation that they have experience and knowledge of the areas detailed in LIST B. This operates under a system of good faith and honesty, and ICs are encouraged to reflect on their confidence in these areas before applying - Two references of support for the applicant's working practice as an IC - Each reference must be no more than 1 page long. - These should be from any of the following roles: Producers (inc. executive/line), Directors, UPMs, or 1st ADs from productions applicants have worked on as an Intimacy Coordinator - They should be two separate references from two different Productions. - Example: You submit a one-page reference document with one Director reference and a one-page document with one 1st AD reference, from two different Productions